sscs-ose/sscs-ose-code-a-chip.github.io/VLSI26/submitted_notebooks/OpenComp_FoM/README.md

 2. P. E. Allen and D. R. Holberg, CMOS Analog Circuit Design, Oxford University Press, 3rd ed.
 3. B. Goll and H. Zimmermann, "A Comparator With Reduced Delay Time in 65-nm CMOS for Supply Voltages Down to 0.65 V," IEEE Transactions on Circuits and Systems II.
 4. A. M. Abo and P. R. Gray, "A 1.5-V, 10-bit, 14.3-MS/s CMOS Pipeline Analog-to-Digital Converter," IEEE Journal of Solid-State Circuits.

-Note: update the reference list to exactly match the papers and circuits you cite in your final notebook narrative and figures.